-Remark 5.
-Notice that, from the above result the controllability hypothesis suffices to guarantee the synchronizability of the agents, as already showed in a different way in [6].
-However, it is worth noticing that the approach presented here naturally allows to explicitly consider integral control actions for possible disturbances rejections.
+Remark 5: Notice that from the aforementioned result, the controllability hypothesis suffices to guarantee the synchronizability of the agents, as already shown in a different way in [6].
+However, it is worth noticing that the approach presented here naturally allows us to explicitly consider integral control actions for possible disturbances rejections.